We’ve all said it: “I don’t have time”.

 I thought I didn’t have time for an overseas holiday.
 Then when the opportunity presented itself, I thought hey, sounds like fun!
 And I made it happen.

-It was my first proper holiday in five years, and the first one since being self-employed.
-The idea of having no income for two weeks and getting 18 yoga classes covered was daunting.
-Much of my graphic design work requires a prompt turnaround, and I wouldn’t be there to keep the balls in the air.
+It was my first proper holiday in five years, and the first one since I left my day job.
+The idea of having no income for two weeks and arranging cover for 18 yoga classes was daunting.
+Also, much of my graphic design work requires a prompt turnaround.
+I wouldn’t be there to keep the balls in the air.

 So, I gave my clients plenty of notice and told them all how important this holiday was to me.
 And here’s the game-changer: I enabled an ‘Out of Office’ email auto-responder.

 Ok, so this isn’t a new invention.
 I do EDM for my clients, so I see how frequently ‘Out of Office’ emails bounce back.
-The difference for me was that I was able to leap out the martyrisation of “I don’t have time for a holiday”, beyond the fear of everything falling apart and returning to devastation, to: “Actually, my clients will barely miss me and might not even remember to think about me”.
+The difference was that I chose to leap out the martyrisation of “I don’t have time for a holiday”, beyond the fear of everything falling apart and returning to devastation.
+I switched it around to: “Actually, my clients will barely miss me and might not even remember to think about me”.

 I took my laptop with me and didn’t open it even once.
 I’m very grateful to my clients, all of whom respected my time and wellbeing.

-Being self-employed and working in two totally different industries can be challenging to ensure I’m working efficiently and optimising chargeable time.
+Being self-employed and working in two totally different industries can be challenging to ensure that I work efficiently and optimise chargeable time.
 I was interviewed for a podcast a couple of years ago where I discussed my work methods and lifestyle (much has changed since then, yet most of the productivity practices remain).

 This quote always makes me smile: